 One influential voice in all this worker turmoil was that of the self-proclaimed labor philosopher Karl Marx and his financial and philosophical supporter, sustainer, and shadow Friedrich Engels (1840s-1870s).

-On a pragmatic local level Marx and Engels advised that the exploited laboring class, which he call the proletarian class, should act together in unity to demand that the “greedy bourgeoisie capitalist” class provide laborers with a significantly better wage rate.
-On a more universal and philosophical level Marx argued that the workers were, the true producers of the goods of society, which from Marx’s perspective was true.
+On a pragmatic local level Marx and Engels advised that the exploited laboring class, which he call the proletarian class, should act together in unity to demand that the “greedy bourgeoisie capitalist” class provide laborers with a significantly better wage rate, and safer working conditions.

-1. Free universal state provided housing for all.
+- Free universal state provided housing for all.

-2. Free universal state provided healthcare for all.
+- Free universal state provided healthcare for all.

-3. Free state provided provisions (food, clothing, energy for heating, etc.) for all.
+- Free state provided provisions (food, clothing, energy for heating, etc.) for all.

-4. Free state provided education and job skills training for all.
+- Free state provided education and job skills training for all.

-To each accord to his needs.
+To each accord to his needs and his abilities.

 However, the important and often overlooked difference between such volitional communalism and Marx’s communism is that Marx’s system is coercive and compulsory.